pepurion/aleph/content/Gameplay/Encounter.md

 While being grappled, the creature may spend 2 AP/RP and 2 Stamina to attempt the check **again**.
 The grappler looses 2 Stamina, if they oppose.

 ---
+## Scale
+To climb up an obstacle, you spend 3 AP and 4 Stamina.

+ You may scale **creatures** of same size or larger.
+The target may oppose with Strength (same) or Agility (larger) against your **Agility** check.
+You get 1 Disfavor for each size category the target is larger.

+- Target's Attack, Block and Dodge actions require **twice** as much AP/RP, if targeted against creature scaling it.
+- The scaling creature's weight is applied to target

+While being scaled, the creature may spend 2 AP/RP and 2 Stamina to attempt the check **again**.
+The grappler looses 2 Stamina, if they oppose.

+---
 ## Miscellaneous

 ### Deep Breath